mgoddard/openshift-modern-availability/cluster-preparation.md

 TEST SUITE: None
 ```

 Wait until the clusters are ready (about 40 minutes).
-You can watch the progress with the following command:
+You can monitor the progress with the following command:

 ```shell
 while : ; do clear ; oc get clusterdeployment --all-namespaces ; sleep 15 ; done